A digital alert icon over glowing binary code represents a cyber security threat or data breach.

 What happened?

-On July 19, 2024, CrowdStrike, a cyber security company, released a faulty update to its Falcon Sensor security software.
+On 19 July 2024, CrowdStrike, a cyber security company, released a faulty update to its Falcon Sensor security software.

-Described as the largest outage in history by Microsoft Regional Director, Troy Hunt, this update caused widespread issues with Microsoft Windows computers running the software, leading to a massive IT outage.
+This update caused widespread issues with Microsoft Windows computers running the software, leading to a massive IT outage.

 Who was affected?